Fire and rescue services

 You may still need a visa to transit.

-The new European Entry/Exit System (EES) for all non-EU nationals, including Australians, travelling in or out of the Schengen Area has been delayed until 2025.
-A specific start date hasn't been announced.
+The new European Union's (EU) Entry/Exit System (EES) for registering all non-EU nationals, including Australians, travelling in or out of the Schengen area, has started.

-You'll need to do this on your first visit to the EU after the EES is introduced.
-If you visit the Schengen Area again within 3 years of creating your digital record, you'll only need to provide either your fingerprint or photograph at the border on entry and exit.
+If you revisit the Schengen area within 3 years of creating your digital record, you'll only need to provide either your fingerprint or photograph at the border on entry and exit.

 Unaccompanied minors (under 18 years of age) who normally live in France and want to leave French territory need: